 An English proverb once said that there are more ways of killing a cat than choking it with cream.
 The choking part is commonly omitted but you get the idea.
 I feel like the proverb shouldn’t have ended on that though.
 It should have been emphasized that the easiest way is the best way.

 Similarly, climbing Mt.
 Matutum should not be too far.
 With the same goal which is the peak the easiest way should have been the best way.
 So what were we doing with the Keumang trail?
 I may never know the answer.
 Wait, I fully know the answer.

 An organizer named it Mt.
 Matutum Revenge Climb after their grudges from their previous climb via the same trail.
 Mt.
-Matutum never did us wrong, nevertheless we willingly participated in their revenge.
+Matutum never did us wrong, nevertheless, we willingly participated in their revenge.

 Barangay Keumang, by which the trail got its name, is an hour ride from the center of Polomolok.
 We rode by the one-hour-late jeepney to the barangay.
 One of the perks of having an organized activity is that everything has been set – from the securement of permits to the arrangement of the rides and the facilitation of registrations.

 The jeepney ride to barangay Keumang allowed us to pass through several pineapple plantations.
-Polomolok is very much renowned with its pineapple crops so it is not a huge surprise if the outskirts of the municipality are largely planted with pineapples.
+Polomolok is very much renowned for its pineapple crops so it is not a huge surprise if the outskirts of the municipality are largely planted with pineapples.

 We were not surprised either by the very bumpy roads in the plantation.
 We actually enjoyed them.
 Hectares of pineapples proudly wore their crown.
 Large stone markers ornamented the intersections of the roads to indicate area consequently providing directions.
-Occasionally, large trucks overtook us leaving behind cloud of dust and made us cough then cover, not in that particular order.
+Occasionally, large trucks overtook us leaving behind a cloud of dust and made us cough then cover, not in that particular order.

 To Phase I